All-Hands-AI/OpenHands/COMMUNITY.md

 For contributors who have made significant and sustained contributions to the project, there is a possibility of joining the maintainer team.
 The process for this is as follows:

-1. Any contributor who has had at least 5 PRs accepted into the codebase can be nominated by any maintainer.
-If you are interested you can reach out to any of the maintainers that have reviewed your PRs and ask for a nomination.
+1. Any contributor who has made sustained and high-quality contributions to the codebase can be nominated by any maintainer.
+If you feel that you may qualify you can reach out to any of the maintainers that have reviewed your PRs and ask if you can be nominated.
 2. Once a maintainer nominates a new maintainer, there will be a discussion period among the maintainers for at least 3 days.
 3. If no concerns are raised the nomination will be accepted by acclamation, and if concerns are raised there will be a discussion and possible vote.

-Note that just because someone has made 5 PRs does not mean they will be accepted as a maintainer.
+Note that just making many PRs does not immediately imply that you will become a maintainer.
 We will be looking at sustained high-quality contributions over a period of time, as well as good teamwork and adherence to our [Code of Conduct](./CODE_OF_CONDUCT.md).